50 Easy DIY Home Hacks That Will Improve Your Life

 Store your styling tools in a magazine rack.

 Those wire magazine racks store styling tools just as well as they store magazines.
-If you have a bunch of curling irons and hair straighteners lying around, use a few of these office organizers to keep your tools in one convenient place.
+If you have a bunch of curling irons and hair straighteners lying around, use a few of these office organizers to keep your tools in one convenient place—and without you running the risk of burning a wood or plastic surface along the way.
+And before you start cleaning up, check out these 30 Surprising Things You Should Never Put in the Garbage.